roberrrt-s/ZealousBot/README.md

  - `+help` Returns an embed message with all commands and cronjobs
  - `+servertime` Returns the current server time in UTC
  - `+setdaily <daily guildquest>` Updates the daily guild quest channel
- - `+serverstatus` Pings the MS2 login server to check it's status
+ - `+serverstatus` Immediately pings the MS2 login server to check it's status

 ## Cronjobs